 Ankerfelt was appointed by Gov. Bill Walker to the Marijuana Control Board’s public safety seat, replacing Travis Welch, who only served for about two months.

 Prior to Welch, Soldotna Police Chief Pete Mlynarik held the seat.
-He resigned in January after the U.S. Department of Justice shifted from a more lenient stance
+He resigned in January after the U.S. Department of Justice shifted from a more lenient stance on marijuana enforcement.

 Mlynarik said the department’s decision removed the underpinning on which Alaska’s industry is based and did away with the federal government “looking the other way” in states that have legalized marijuana.